dipakyadav/crowdsource/README.md

 ## A. Clone this Repo

 You'll be adding private keys, then running a local Python Flask server.
+Clone the repo from <a href="https://github.com/modelearth/crowdsource">github.com/modelearth/crowdsource</a>

 ## B. Get your Auth IDs